-Disabling the C-states will turn off power saving mode on your Windows PC and makes your computer more stable and reduce the unwanted issues related to the frozen computer or laptop.
+Disabling the C-states will turn off the power saving mode on your Windows PC make your computer more stable and reduce the unwanted issues related to the frozen computer or laptop.

 These are the steps you need to follow in order to disable the C-States from Windows BIOS.